 Of course, this was a hit with the kids!

-And just taped them onto a piece of paper.
+Then I simply taped them onto a piece of thick card paper.

-Some of the items I included in our snacks grocery store scavenger hunt:
+Some of the items I included a picture of in our grocery store scavenger hunt:

 - Capri Sun Juice Drink